Amd36/Reinforcement-Learning/README.md

 - **Entropy Bonus:** Encourages exploration by rewarding policy randomness.
 - **Gradient Clipping:** Prevents extreme parameter updates.

-Although due to limited computation power, I did not complete the total training, the results upto last point is very promising, the trained **"Ping"** is overkill man:
+Although due to limited computation power, I did not complete the total training, the results up to the last point are very promising, the trained **"Ping"** is overkill, man:

 <p align="center">
   <a href="videos/demo.mp4">